mvdan/gofumpt/README.md

 Enforce a stricter format than `gofmt`, while being backwards compatible.
 That is, `gofumpt` is happy with a subset of the formats that `gofmt` is happy with.

-The tool is a modified fork of `gofmt` as of Go 1.18.
+The tool is a fork of `gofmt` as of Go 1.18, and requires Go 1.17 or later.
 It can be used as a drop-in replacement to format your Go code, and running `gofmt` after `gofumpt` should produce no changes.
 For example: